 However, I would recommend you have Apple or Android Pay set up on your mobile phone.
-I have never used it in the US, but it’s widely used in Ireland.
 At one point, it was the only means we had of paying bus fare, so it definitely comes in handy.

 Bleh.
 I’m glad that “boring travel tip” part is over!

 Dublin is not a glamorous city like Paris or Vienna, but it does have loads of charm.
 You can walk pretty much everywhere, and it feels safe.
 I would walk alone at night and feel safe anywhere that I was in the city.

 Americans who are nervous about going overseas should consider visiting Ireland.
 It’s about as intimidating as Indiana, and it’s probably safer.